dsoares/roundcube-rcguard/README.md

 This plugin is distributed under the GPL-3.0+ license.

-This plugin also contains a PHP library for reCAPTCHA that is distributed under its own license.
-See the library file for the exact details.
+This plugin also contains PHP libraries for reCAPTCHA and hCaptcha that is distributed under its own license.
+See the library files for the exact details.